shareed/Java-Basics/Notes/CollectionFW/Collections.md

 ### Collections(utility class)
 - Collections (notice the 's') is a utility class that provides several static methods useful when working with a Collection object
-- There are several different types of collections, and they are mainly distinguished by two characteristics:how they order elements, and whether those elements are sorted